bikerben33/tt-forge-fe/docs/src/build.md

     ./clean_build.sh
     rm -rf env/build third_party/tt-mlir/env/build
     ```
-    > **Note:** This should rarely be needed, as it removes the entire build and environment (consequently entire toolchain will need to be rebuilt).
+    > **Note:** This  removes the entire build and environment and should only be used in rare instances.
+If used, the entire toolchain will need to be rebuilt.

 ## Useful build environment variables
 1. `TTMLIR_TOOLCHAIN_DIR` - Specifies the directory where TTMLIR dependencies will be installed.
 Defaults to `/opt/ttmlir-toolchain` if not defined.